 Rajasthan Crisis: Priyanka Gandhi on Congress panel that will address Pilot's complaints

-New Delhi, Aug 10: KC Venugopal, Ahmed Patel and Priyanka Gandhi Vadra are part of the committee set up by Sonia Gandhi to address grievances of Sachin Pilot and is supporters.
+New Delhi, Aug 10: K C Venugopal, Ahmed Patel and Priyanka Gandhi Vadra are part of the committee set up by Sonia Gandhi to address grievances of Sachin Pilot and is supporters.

 Pilot had earlier on Monday met Congress leaders Rahul Gandhi in Delhi for the first time since he revolted against Chief Minister Ashok Gehlot, setting off a chain of political events that have pushed the Congress government in the state to the brink of collapse.